frke001/Online-Fitness-Advisor/README.md

 ## Database Configuration

 Ensure that MySQL is installed and running on your system.
-Update the database connection properties in the application's configuration files to match your MySQL configuration.
+Update the database connection properties in the util/ConnectionPool.properties file to match your MySQL configuration.

 ## GUI Development

-The GUI for this application is developed using JSP (JavaServer Pages).
-JSP files can be found in the `WebContent` directory.
-Customize these files to modify the user interface according to your requirements.
+The GUI for this application is developed using JSP (JavaServer Pages), and Bootstrap framework is utilized for styling.
+JSP files can be found in the `WebContent` directory, where you can customize these files to modify the user interface according to your requirements.
+Bootstrap CSS and JavaScript files are located in the `bootstrap` directory within `WebContent`, providing a responsive and visually appealing design for the application.

 ## Additional Information